 Many People find AWS pricing confusing because there are so many options.
-In this post we will cover ec2 pricng.
-Things of ec2 as a server however in most case’s the storage is separate to the server which provides greater flexabily and redundancy.
+In this post, we will cover ec2 pricing.
+Things of ec2 as a server however in most cases the storage is separate from the server which provides greater flexibility and redundancy.

-There are 3 types of ec2 pricing options and they can be purchased from 10 difference regions around the world
+There are 3 types of ec2 pricing options and they can be purchased from 10 different regions around the world

 - USA – Virginia